The three C's of appropriate marketing - Retail agilityPublished: Monday, 24 November 2014 10:47 by Katharine Hulls, VP Marketing

 Culture of fast and fragmented

-Driven by the need to react quickly to today’s fickle consumers, many retailers are investing in point solutions, such as standalone website personalisation tools, rather than take a longer-term platform-based approach.
+Driven by the need to react quickly to today’s fickle consumers, many retailers are investing in point solutions, such as standalone website personalization tools, rather than take a longer-term platform-based approach.
 This is also partly driven by the retailer culture of agility: keeping up with trends is inherent to the retail psyche.

-While providing a great customer experience is important, many retailers are in fact concentrating so much on that experience and engaging with new channels such as social media, that they are neglecting to collect and analyse their customer data.
+While providing a great customer experience is important, many retailers are in fact concentrating so much on that experience and engaging with new channels such as social media, that they are neglecting to collect and analyze their customer data.
 Whilst their agile approach does enable them to stay apace of their competitors and satisfy immediate customer demands, it does not give them the complete solution required to achieve the much needed Single Customer View (SCV), let alone develop deep customer understanding and drive true omnichannel marketing.
 To take the longer-term view, however, will require an investment of time as well as the bringing together of cross-functional teams from Marketing, analytics and IT – all of which is hard to do in a fast-paced environment.

-In addition to the pressure to move quickly, many retailers, except those with a catalogue background, lack the marketing analytics skills needed to transform that data into deep customer understanding both at the aggregated and individual level.
-Armed with this in depth, omnichannel insight however, retailers can exploit customer understanding to create an agile and personalised approach that will enable them to interact with the customer at the right point in this sometimes complex journey with the right deal and the right message.
+In addition to the pressure to move quickly, many retailers, except those with a catalog background, lack the marketing analytics skills needed to transform that data into deep customer understanding both at the aggregated and individual level.
+Armed with this in depth, omnichannel insight however, retailers can exploit customer understanding to create an agile and personalized approach that will enable them to interact with the customer at the right point in this sometimes complex journey with the right deal and the right message.

 Agility is key to retail success and has many benefits in meeting rapidly evolving consumer demands.
-However it can also drive retailers to take a short-term approach which impacts their ability to create a fantastic customer experience and utilise in depth understanding of the customer journey to improve engagement, drive efficiencies and drive real customer loyalty.
+However it can also drive retailers to take a short-term approach which impacts their ability to create a fantastic customer experience and utilize in depth understanding of the customer journey to improve engagement, drive efficiencies and drive real customer loyalty.